Q: Does all Medicare private coverage have annual open enrollment periods?

-If you’re in good health, you’ll be able to switch to a different Medigap plan, but some Medigap plans are priced based on the enrollee’s age when the plan is issued, so they’ll be more expensive if you enroll later, even if you’re healthy (a handful of states require Medigap plans to be community rated, but most do not).
+If you’re healthy, you’ll be able to switch to a different Medigap plan, but some Medigap plans are priced based on the enrollee’s age when the plan is issued, so they’ll be more expensive if you enroll later, even if you’re healthy.
+(A handful of states require Medigap plans to be community rated, but most do not.)

 So while Medicare Advantage and Part D plans have annual open enrollment periods during which all plans are guaranteed-issue, the same is not true for Medigap plans.
 This is part of the reason many Medigap enrollees choose comprehensive plans despite higher premiums.